 Today's smartphones come with great internal cams contributing awesome material to add overlays using LapTimer.
 Nevertheless, there are some limitations making external solutions interesting.
 For spectacular driving videos, a wide field of view is what you want.
 Action cams listed below all come with wide angle objectives.

 GoPro started a trend when introducing their line of HERO action cams.
 Although not the latest model any more, the 3 and 3 plus series is still an up to date model and used by many friends of dynamic sport clips.
 We are official GoPro development partners and are able to provide a much better integration between LapTimer and HEROs compared to initial experiments.
 To automatically record videos in parallel with data recording, LapTimer GrandPrix is required.
-The GoPro HERO3/3+ is connected to the smartphone using Wi-Fi.
+GoPro's HERO3/3+ is connected to the smartphone using Wi-Fi, keep that in mind in case you want to add other accessories.
 Not all of LapTimer's latest features are supported for the HERO3/3+, automatic transfer of footage from cam to smartphone in particular.
 For more information, please check the Video Documentation.